Blog

 The onboarding process is vital to the success of new dispatchers.
 Set new operators up to succeed by focusing on essential scripts and procedures, and providing tools that guide them through the process.
 If dispatchers don't know the procedures by heart, cannot easily navigate through the software, and aren't sure what to say, they're more likely to panic during the call.

-With the right CAD software, pre-recorded scenarios can be utilized during training to help dispatchers learn how to handle high-stress calls, so they are better prepared to face real calls with a level head.
+With the right computer-aided dispatch (CAD) software, pre-recorded scenarios can be utilized during training to help dispatchers learn how to handle high-stress calls, so they are better prepared to face real calls with a level head.

 2. Focus on procedures